Macedonia (Greece): Regional identity

 Macedonians (Μακεδόνες, Makedónes [makeˈðones]) is the term by which ethnic Greeks originating from the region are known.
 Macedonians came to be of particular importance prior to the Balkan Wars, during the Macedonian Struggle, when they were a minority population inside the multiethnic Ottoman Macedonia.
 The Macedonians now have a strong regional identity, manifested both in Greece and by emigrant groups in the Greek diaspora.
 This sense of identity has been highlighted in the context of the Macedonia naming dispute in the aftermath of the break-up of Yugoslavia, in which Greece objected to its northern neighbour calling itself the "Republic of Macedonia".
-This objection is the direct result of this regional identity, and a matter of heritage for northern Greeks.
+This objection is the result of this regional identity, and a matter of heritage for northern Greeks.
 A characteristic expression of this self-identification was manifested by Prime Minister Kostas Karamanlis at a meeting of the Council of Europe in Strasbourg in January 2007, declaring that "I myself am a Macedonian, and another two and a half million Greeks are Macedonians".

 In the early-to-mid 20th century Greece was invaded by Bulgaria three times with the aim of capturing portions Macedonia; during the Second Balkan War, during the First World War, and during the Second World War.
 Additionally, Nazi Germany had promised Thessaloniki to Yugoslavia as a reward for joining the Axis powers.
 The perceived existence of a foreign danger had a particularly strong effect on the emergence of a distinct regional identity in Macedonia.
 The representation of the Macedonian Struggle in Penelope Delta's popular 1937 teen novel Secrets of the Swamp solidified the image of the chauvinist clash between Greeks and Bulgarians in Macedonia in the minds of many Greeks.
 Bulgaria was specifically mentioned as the enemy in Greek Macedonia's unofficial anthem, Famous Macedonia, the reference only being replaced by vague 'Barbarians' with the normalization of Greco-Bulgarian relations in the 1970s.
 During the same period, Manolis Andronikos made major archaeological discoveries at Aigai, the first capital of ancient Macedonia, which included the tomb of Phillip II, Alexander the Great's father.
 His discoveries were drawn upon as evidence of ethnic and cultural links between the ancient Macedonians and southern Greek city-states by Greeks in Macedonia.